Boldness-Recalibration for Binary Event Predictions: Conclusion

 \section{Conclusion}

 This paper develops boldness-recalibration methodology surrounding the fundamental tension between calibration and boldness of predicted probabilities, subject to classification accuracy.
-Few methods consider boldness relative to calibration; even fewer, if any, provide a clear interpretation of the trade-off between these key aspects.
+While some methods consider concepts similar to boldness, such as resolution, relative to calibration, none provide direct control of the trade-off between the two.
 Our proposed Bayesian calibration assessment and boldness-recalibration approaches address this gap.
+This paper is for those who would consider making a small sacrifice in posterior probability of calibration to gain boldness so as to study riskier predictions for decision making.

-The backbone of these approaches is the interpretable posterior model probability, $P(M_c|\mathbf{y})$, which serves as a measure of calibration and is interpreted as the probability a set of predictions is calibrated, given the data observed.
+The backbone of these approaches is the interpretable (in a Bayesian sense) posterior model probability, $P(M_c|\mathbf{y})$, which serves as a measure of calibration and is interpreted as the probability a set of predictions is calibrated, given the data observed.
+We define boldness as the spread (i.e. standard deviation) in predictions.
 In boldness-recalibration, the user pre-specifies a tolerable risk of miscalibration (e.g. $P(M_c|\mathbf{y})$ = 0.95) and subject to this constraint, our method maximizes spread in predictions and thus, boldness.
 The difference in the posterior model probabilities for the original and boldness-recalibrated sets concisely quantifies the calibration-boldness trade-off.

-We verify via simulation study that our calibration assessment approaches correctly identify miscalibration in nearly all forecaster types at a reasonable sample size.
-Our approaches also suggest that a real-world Hockey forecaster, FiveThirtyEight, is well calibrated and correctly identifies the Random Noise forecaster as poorly calibrated.
-In our array of four other case studies, we examine predictions from the fields of economics, medicine, entertainment, and machine learning image recognition.
-Two of the four prediction sets are deemed well calibrated by our approach.

-While $P(M_c|\mathbf{y})$ and the LRT p-values for calibration generally agree with the Brier Score, BSC, and ECE, we argue that $P(M_c|\mathbf{y})$ is more readily interpretable than these metrics.
-While FiveThirtyEight achieves a lower Brier Score of 0.23 compared to Random Noise with a score of 0.27, it is difficult to determine how much better FiveThirtyEight is or if either score is actually considered ``good''.
-Prospectively determining a ``good'' Brier Score or ECE for a specific application is challenging where specifying a desired probability of calibration is clear.

-We also show how $P(M_c|\mathbf{y})$ can be used to set the specified level of calibration and interpret the trade off between calibration and boldness in our five case studies via boldness-recalibration.
-This approach successfully emboldens FiveThirtyEight while maintaining the user-specified levels of calibration.
-However, boldness-recalibration showed that the Random Noise forecaster should bring their predictions in towards the base rate rather than embolden.
-In all of the other four case studies, classification accuracy is relatively high and thus predictions are emboldened under 95\% boldness-recalibration.
-This is true even when miscalibration is present in the original predictions as the miscalibration is corrected.
+By pre-specifying calibration via $P(M_c|\mathbf{y})$, the user is given direct control of the boldness calibration trade-off.